You are currently viewing What is cohort analysis and how can it benefit your business?

 Customer retention is an easy way to understand how long clients stay with the company.

 Here is an actual example from the ScaleXP system.
-The numbers highlights that months 1, 2 and 3 have high churn.
+The numbers highlight that months 1, 2 and 3 have high churn.
 Customers who make it beyond month 3 stay for 12+ months.

 Customer retention cohort analysis